willsam100/CodingWIthSamBlog/_posts/2019-06-04-you-should-be-using-declarative-uis.md

   _yoast_wpseo_content_score: '90'
   mashsb_shares: '0'
   mashsb_jsonshares: '{"total":0,"error":"","facebook_shares":0}'
-  _yoast_wpseo_metadesc: Apple has just announced SwiftUI a declarative UI framework.
-    Declarative UIs are the future for GUI development and this release marks it's here for apps!

 # author:
 #   login: sam
 #   email: willsam100@gmail.com
 #   display_name: Sam Williams
 #   first_name: Sam
 #   last_name: Williams
+description: Apple has just announced SwiftUI a declarative UI framework.
+  Declarative UIs are the future for GUI development and this release marks it's here for apps!
 permalink: "/2019/06/04/you-should-be-using-declarative-uis/"
 ---
 Apple has just announced SwiftUI - a library that allows for a declarative way to describe a UI.
 This is a game changer and the best time to programming if you code for iOS.